Why do you use social media?

 Some of us have enough money to buy clothes whenever we want to; others use thrift stores to get their necessities and fend off the weather.
 Some have all the choices in the world at their disposal but are terrified to pick the wrong one.

 They think less of themselves because they ought to be happy, and wonder why they’re not.
 Others have to work hard in a low-paying job or take care of their relatives who are ill or disabled.
-They don’t even have the time to think about themselves.
+They don’t even have the time to think about themselves or their level of self-worth.

 Self-worth and the battle to feel good about yourself.